IoT-Dude/iot-dude.github.io/_posts/2023-04-17-Social-Exclusion-in-Sweden-full-year-equivalents-per-form-of-compensation.md

 The statistics do not include people under the age of 20.
 <br>
 ## Not being part of society is devastating
-Social exclusion is unemployment, poverty, discrimination, mental illness, homelessness.
-Not being part of society is devastating, and not only for the individuals themselves, it also entails a large costs for society.
+Social exclusion is unemployment, poverty, discrimination, mental illness, homelessness etc. Not being part of society is devastating, and not only for the individuals themselves, it also entails a large costs for society.

 Sweden's social exclusion costs society at least SEK 270 billion annually (2019) just in direct transfers and unpaid taxes (source: https://www.svensktnaringsliv.se).